Skip to content

 NpgsqlRest is a production-ready, standalone web server that automatically transforms your PostgreSQL database into a REST API.
 It provides:

-• Automatic HTTP REST endpoints generated from your database metadata
+• Automatic HTTP REST endpoints from SQL files, functions, procedures, tables, and views

 • Code generation for JavaScript/TypeScript client libraries